anki-code/xonsh-operators-proposal/README.rst

         ``json.loads($(curl https://api.github.com/orgs/xonsh))``

         TypeError: the JSON object must be str.
+List given.

       - Replace ``$()`` to ``!()`` or use ``$().str``.